The package coq-tactician-api makes some commands available in addition to the

 These commands will create a graph of some object, and write it to graph.pdf

-(if graphviz
+(if graphviz is available).

 The following commands are always available: